 Overview

-The funnel module in Heap measures the number of unique users who have performed a set of actions.
-You can use it to see drop-off and conversion in any multi-step process.
+Funnel analysis measures the number of unique users who have performed a set of actions.
+You can use it to see dropoff and conversion in any multi-step process.
 This allows you to answer questions such as:

 - What percentage of the people who come to my landing page end up signing up?